domasvz1/space-invaders/README.md

 # UnityHiringProject Space Invaders

  Made with Unity LTS 2017.4.34f1.
-I slected this version to see how usuable this is for a common Unity user if he want persay to make a casual simple 2D game.
+I selected this specific stream to see how usuable this is for a common Unity user if he would decide to make a casual, simple 2D game.

  You can download Unity LTS here: https://unity3d.com/unity/qa/lts-releases